All the salt spray and fresh air you could hope for

 Coast Ridge Farm has great scenic walks.
 There are also lots of short walks around Fox Bay settlement which have lots to offer.
 Some of our favourites are listed below.

-We have GPS maps of the walk.
-Some sites have mobile reception but we recommend that walkers always let us know where they are headed and when they expect to return.
+Some areas have mobile reception but we recommend that walkers always let us know where they are headed and when they expect to return.

 If you don't think you have the time or don't